christian-posta/christian-posta.github.io/_posts/2015-12-03-devops-and-the-myth-of-efficiency-part-i.md

 ## Part II

-In part II we'll look at a historic event of the United States' race to space and how what we term "DevOps" made that possible.
+[In part II we'll look at][second-part] a historic event of the United States' race to space and how what we term "DevOps" made that possible.
 Management, teams, etc were the difference with technology being a second consideration.
 Sound familiar?